niemopen/niem-open-training/Main NIEM XML Training Document.md

 ![Complex Objects](/Req_Analysis_Graphics/11_Complex_Objects_CrashDriverClassDiagram.png)

 - If you’re making a special kind of existing NIEM type:
-	- Use that type as a base to extend from and add things to it, or
+	- Use that type as a base to extend from and add things to it
+- If you're just adding things to an existing NIEM type:
-	- Create an Augmentation to hold your new things
+	- Create an Augmentation to hold your new things and hook it on the existing type's AugmentationPoint
 - If you’re starting from scratch:
 	- Use `structures:ObjectType` as a base to extend from and add things to it

 Here we're making the root element that will hold everything else.
 We create `CrashDriverInfoType`, basing it on `structures:ObjectType` so that it's just an empty object.

-To that empty object, we add all the major objects in our exchange, `nc:Person`, `j:Crash`, and `j:Charge`.
+To that empty object, we add all the major objects in our exchange, `nc:Person`, `j:Crash`, and `ext:Charge`.
 We also add a `j:PersonChargeAssociation` which lets us link together people and charges.
-Finally, we add a couple metadata object, the built-in `j:Metadata`, and `ext:PrivacyMetadata`, which we create in the extension schema and is in the prior example.
+Finally, we add a metadata object, the built-in  `nc:Metadata`.

 ```xml
 <xs:element name="CrashDriverInfo" type="exch:CrashDriverInfoType">